Photo by Steve Johnson on Unsplash

 Read on for a brief discussion of some of the options a claimant has if their mechanics lien claim is rejected.

-Lien Rejected or Not Available? — You’ve Still Got Options
+Lien Rejected, Not Available, or Filed Late? — You’ve Still Got Options

 First, take a second and try to relax (or at least, take a deep breath — the point is to try to not let this setback overwhelm you).
 Not being able to utilize lien rights to recover a debt stinks, plain and simple.
 But it’s not the end of the world.
 Mechanics liens are a unique recovery tool available only to the construction industry.
 However, that just means that losing the ability to file a lien puts you in the same position as everyone else in some other industry who’s dealing with a payment issue.
 Now you’re going to know what it feels like to deal with a payment issue when you’re not lucky enough to be in the construction industry (with the mechanics lien process available to leverage).

-If a valid mechanics lien really can’t be filed, there are still some other options available!
+If a valid mechanics lien really can’t be filed, or is otherwise invalidt, here are still some other options available!
 Here are several options to try:

 Whether done internally or externally, sending a claim to collections can be effective, too.
 Gather up all of the relevant information to the debt and support your claim first, of course.
 It’s not an ideal way to do business, but most claimants can’t afford to go unpaid.
 At the end of the day, while there may be a negative connotation with sending a claim to collections, a claimant is only collecting what is already due to them.
 If an owner, contractor, or some other contracting party has a problem with it…well they should’ve paid their bill in the first place.